Made from scratch shortcake loaded with fresh berries and whipped cream. This Mixed Berry Shortcake recipe is the ultimate summer dessert!

 - 1/4 cup buttermilk

-- 2 tablespoons sugar
+- 2 tablespoons granulated sugar

-- Vanilla ice cream – optional
+- vanilla ice cream

-- Chocolate sauce - optional
+- chocolate sauce

 - In a small bowl, beat the egg and heavy cream with a fork.
 Mix in the buttermilk.
-Turn the food processor on and pour the cream mixture through the feed tube into the flour mixture.
+Turn the food processor on and pour the mixture through the feed tube into the flour mixture.
 Continue mixing until it is thoroughly incorporated and holds together well.
 If the dough seems to dry, add in more cream in increments of 1 teaspoon until moist enough to hold together.